 Microsoft Graph is a collection of APIs you can use to build apps for organizations and consumers that interact with the data of millions of users.
 Microsoft Graph exposes REST APIs and client libraries to access data on the following:

 - Azure Active Directory

-- Office 365 services: SharePoint, OneDrive, Outlook/Exchange, Microsoft Teams, OneNote, Planner, and Excel
+- Microsoft 365 Office apps: SharePoint, OneDrive, Outlook/Exchange, Microsoft Teams, OneNote, Planner, and Excel

 - Enterprise Mobility and Security services: Identity Manager, Intune, Advanced Threat Analytics, and Advanced Threat Protection.

 For more information, see the Microsoft Graph docs.